HansKalsi/EcommerceMockShop/README.md

 - Add more obvious UI that there are more items in basket for better UX
 - Add burger navigation to allow for navigation in mobile
 - Close sidepanel when clicking elsewhere
+- Create ‘Purchase Screen’ component so the user can checkout their cart/basket
+- UX improvement: When adding a product to the basket, have a ‘fairy’ (aka a bubble) of the image float up to the top right of the screen (to show it being added)
+- Add testimonials section to Home page (gives user assurance of quality)
+- Add a ‘on the way’ section to the home page so the user can see what they’ve ordered (add a warning that unless logged in this information may disappear (which it will when the cache is deleted))
+- Lazy loading where possible
+- Create Product modal
+    - In desktop, when hovering (not when focused to avoid keyboard user annoyance) a product, it focuses attention on that product via a ‘mini modal’, this will have buttons available to amend basket, remove from basket, and add to basket.
+- Add light/dark mode option